mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/40.Deployment Steps/default.md

-9. Set WAN route configuration so that data traffic from On-Cloud to On-Premise is possible.
-See Deployment Requirements section for details.
+9. <a name="wan-cfg">Set WAN route</a> configuration so that data traffic from On-Cloud to On-Premise is possible.
+See the network planning section [WAN Routing Configuration](../network%20planning/planning%20template/single%20network#wan-routing-configuration).

 ![alt_text](images/image18.png?classes=content-img "image_tooltip")